-The main form of accommodation provided is access to reception centres which are the Initial Reception Centre in Marsa, Hal Far Tent Village, Hal Far Open Centre, Hal Far Hangar.
+The main form of accommodation provided is access to reception centres, which are the Initial Reception Centre in Marsa, Hal Far Tent Village, Hal Far Open Centre, Hal Far Hangar.
 Two centres are especially dedicated to host minors and women and provide for smaller types of accommodation, namely Dar il -Liedna and Balzan Open Centre.
-However, in the current context of a reception system which is at full capacity, beneficiaries of international protection are not allowed to stay in reception centres in 2020.
+However, beneficiaries of international protection are not allowed to stay in reception centres in.
 Exceptions can be made for vulnerable persons and families but on a case-by-case basis.
+AWAS reported that in 2021, a total of 13 beneficiaries were accommodated in open reception centre, mostly THP beneficiaries.

 Refugees are entitled to apply to the Maltese Housing Authority program for alternative accommodation known as “Government Units for Rent”, provided they have been residing in Malta for 12 months and have limited income and assets.
 Refugees are also entitled to all of the schemes that the Housing Authority offer, such as a rent subsidy scheme.